pedall/g4m3r-wiki/commands/basic.md

 > #### primary::Ping
 >
-> Pong!
-Find the latency of the bot
+> Checks the command response time of the bot.

 ---